47 Dogs Died After Grooming At PetSmart Over Past Decade

-CBS News reports that over the past decade 47 dogs have died after a grooming session at PetSmart stores across the country.
+CBS News reports that over the past decade, 47 dogs have died after a grooming session at PetSmart stores across the country.
 The investigation was conducted by NJ Advance Media.

 The most recent death reported occurred on Monday.
 A dog died in Texas just hours after leaving a PetSmart.